-Wendi Bernau currently works within the Missional Wisdom Foundation as an artist, spiritual director, leadership coach and writer of curriculum.
+Wendi Bernau is a process professional.
+She works as an artist, spiritual director, leadership coach and writer and teacher of curriculum.
 Wendi’s background includes formal study in music, art history, painting, theater, dance, theology, spiritual direction and coaching.
 She is a brilliant and talented facilitator and performer.
-Wendi is a sought-after retreat leader, workshop facilitator, and teacher and is part of the founding leadership team for Anam Cara, the Missional Wisdom missional spiritual direction training program.
-Many of her self-paced spiritual development and contemplative prayer courses are available in the Journey catalog.
+Wendi is a sought-after retreat leader, workshop facilitator, and teacher and is part of the founding leadership team for the Anam Cara missional spiritual direction training program.
+Many of her self-paced spiritual development and contemplative prayer courses are soon to be available to the general public.

 Educational background: Bachelor of Arts (Music) from Tufts University; Master of Music (Orchestral Conducting) from University of Tennessee; Master of Divinity from Brite Divinity School; Doctor of Ministry (Art & Theology) from Wesley Theological Seminary.